AllenWn/stock_prediction/README.md

-# Matlab based Stock Prediction
+# MATLAB based Stock Prediction

 ## Project Overview
 This project aims to predict future stock returns using historical stock data.
 It utilizes MATLAB for data processing and machine learning modeling, offering insights into future market trends.